 Only those individuals who are 21 years of age or older may possess alcoholic beverages.
 Any alcoholic beverage found in the possession of someone under 21 years of age may be confiscated and disciplinary action will follow.
 Alcohol may be stored only in the private rooms of those who are of legal age to drink alcohol, and those individuals may store only their own alcohol for private use.
-Alcoholic beverages may not be stored in any common space, including, but not limited to, kitchens and lounges.
+Alcoholic beverages may not be stored in common spaces, except for those common spaces of campus apartments where all residents are 21 years of age or older.